Submission on the Settlement Engagement and Transition Support Discussion Paper

 Community of Practice and Collaboration

 RCOA welcomes the proposal to develop a Community of Practice to share innovative ideas and best practice between service providers to further support refugee communities.
 RCOA has been highlighting innovative programs in refugee settlement through our Bright Ideas feature.
-Bright Ideas highlights innovative programs, initiatives and projects developed to support refugees and asylum seekers.
+Bright Ideas highlights innovative programs, initiatives and projects developed to support refugees and people seeking asylum.
 It provides a way to share ideas, success stories and good practice to improve service provision and assist organisations and communities in addressing key issues and challenges.
 Likewise, other organisations and peak bodies also already share best practice.

 RCOA suggests that funding be provided to service provides in order to carry out evaluations of their programs, produce reports, and widely share their findings.
 This should be shared publicly, beyond the Settlement Grants providers, so that other organisations who are not receiving Settlement Grants funding can learn from this experience.
 This is especially needed for smaller organisations, who may not have capacity to carry out these evaluations independently.